nikcorg/select-env/README.md

 runs you callbacks based on passing tests

-useful for making ugly code more readable, by replacing the if-else jungle with a fluid api
+useful for making ugly code more readable, by replacing the if-else jungle with a fluent api

 comes with (naive) tests for `browser` and `server`